You are here

 That has, unfortunately, put off many other gardeners.
 If you prefer a neater, domesticated look, you may conclude that natives, which you have only seen in a naturalistic display, won’t work for you.

-That’s why I was so interested recently when I recently had the opportunity to talk with Britney O’Donnell, proprietor of Britney O’Donnell Garden Design in Stockton, New Jersey.
+That’s why I was so interested recently when I recently had the opportunity to talk with Britney O’Donnell, proprietor of Britney O’Donnell Garden Design in Stockton, N.J.
 Britney shared with me her techniques for taming the look of natives without diminishing their contribution to wildlife and biodiversity.

 She explained to me, for example, how she uses the “Chelsea Chop.”
 This is a practice of cutting back perennials before they flower to help them maintain a more compact growth while also prolonging their season of bloom.
 In England, this is practiced around the end of May, at the time of that nation’s iconic Chelsea Flower Show.
 In the northeastern United States, where the growing season begins later, especially for many ‘warm season’ native perennials whose growth doesn’t get going until late spring, O’Donnell recommends doing the cutting just before the Fourth of July.
 She prefers using hand pruners for this rather than hedge shears, as the pruners give the plants a more natural shape.
 Cut your native summer and fall-blooming perennials back by a half to a third, O’Donnell says, and you will be rewarded not only with a neater bushier form but also more flowers and blossoms opening over a longer time period.